Project-GrADyS/gradys-sim-nextgen/docs/Getting Started/usage.md

 of building distributed systems is that they rely on asynchronous communication to share information between nodes.

-GrADyS-SIM TNG will help you build these kinds of systems by providing support for communication between network nodes.
+GrADyS-SIM NextGen will help you build these kinds of systems by providing support for communication between network nodes.
 Nodes share messages with each other by using communication commands that instruct their mobility modules to perform actions